-Course Description and Goals
+Background and Goals

 Anthropogenic climate change is one of the most difficult challenges faced by modern society.
-And time to tackle it is running out.
+The time to tackle it is running out, and the setbacks of increasingly denialist or lukewarm political administrations are just about to be realised.
 This decade is the last where society will have a chance to avoid the worst impacts.
 If we fail to mitigate the causes of climate change, we will be left with only options to adapt.
 No matter what career you pursue over the next 10 years, it's unlikely that it will be untouched by some considerations of climate change and its impacts.
 Being able to look at and engage with climate change from multiple perspectives has never been more important.

 This interdisciplinary course covers the tools and insights from economic analysis, environmental science, and statistics that inform our understanding of climate change impacts, the design of mitigation and adaptation policies, and the implementation of these policies.
 Students will develop a mastery of key conceptual ideas from environmental economics relevant for climate change and acquire tools, both theoretical and empirical, for conducting analyses of climate impacts and policies.
-The goal is to help students become informed and critically-minded practitioners of evidence-based, climate-informed policy making.
+The goal is to help students become informed and criticallyminded practitioners of evidence-based, climate-informed policy making.

 Climate change is also the subject of ongoing debate and discussion.
-Winter 2023 will be incredibly relevant for this debate.
-We will assess and digest the global commitments of the COP2 climate negotiations.
+2025 will be incredibly relevant for this debate.
+We will assess and digest the global commitments of the COP29 climate negotiations and discuss what, if anything, can be achieved at COP30.
 We will additionally discuss major issues that have arisen in the past few years about climate policy.
 Be prepared to share and read news articles that cover many of these current topics.
 I will attempt to draw from my own experiences with ongoing climate policy debates.